-The preparation you do NOW — in the early spring – is essential to enjoying a soft, lush, weed-free green grass all summer.
+The lawn preparation you do NOW — in the early spring – is essential to enjoying a soft, lush, weed-free green lawn all summer.
 The steps are simple, inexpensive, and not too time consuming!

 A lawn aerator is a roller with spikes on it that “pokes holes” in your turf.
 Aerating helps water soak in, breaks up thatch that blocks water, and enhances absorption of fertilizer.